ljharb/object.assign/README.md

 An Object.assign shim.
 Invoke its "shim" method to shim Object.assign if it is unavailable.

+Takes a minimum of 2 object arguments: `target` and `source`.
+Takes a variable sized list of source arguments - at least 1, as many as you want.
+Throws a TypeError if any arguments are not objects.

 Most common usage:
 ```js
 var assign = Object.assign || require('object.assign');